adamharrison/liquid-cpp/README.md

 * Ability to partially render content, then spit back out the remaining liquid that genreated it.
 * Optional compatibilty with rapidjson to allow for JSON reading.
 * Built-in optimizer that will do things like loop unrolling, conditional elimiation, etc...
+* Use a standard build system; like cmake, instead of a manual make.
+* Header-only library version.

 ## License